AndyObtiva/glimmer-dsl-swing/README.md

 }.show
 ```

 NOTE: Glimmer DSL for Swing is currently in early alpha mode (incomplete proof-of-concept).
+If you want it developed faster, then [open an issue report](https://github.com/AndyObtiva/glimmer-dsl-swing/issues/new).
+I have completed some GitHub project features much faster before due to [issue reports](https://github.com/AndyObtiva/glimmer-dsl-swing/issues) and [pull requests](https://github.com/AndyObtiva/glimmer-dsl-swing/pulls).
 Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
+It is still an early alpha, so the more feedback and issues you report the better.Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
 It is still an early alpha, so the more feedback and issues you report the better.

 Other [Glimmer](https://rubygems.org/gems/glimmer) DSL gems you might be interested in:
 - [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt): Glimmer DSL for SWT (JRuby Desktop Development GUI Framework)
 - [glimmer-dsl-opal](https://github.com/AndyObtiva/glimmer-dsl-opal): Glimmer DSL for Opal (Pure Ruby Web GUI and Auto-Webifier of Desktop Apps)
 - [glimmer-dsl-tk](https://github.com/AndyObtiva/glimmer-dsl-tk): Glimmer DSL for Tk (MRI Ruby Desktop Development GUI Library)
-- [glimmer-dsl-gtk](https://github.com/AndyObtiva/glimmer-dsl-gtk): Glimmer DSL for GTK (Ruby-GNOME Desktop Development GUI Library)
-- [glimmer-dsl-libui](https://github.com/AndyObtiva/glimmer-dsl-libui): Glimmer DSL for Tk (Prerequisite-Free Ruby Desktop Development GUI Library)
+- [glimmer-dsl-libui](https://github.com/AndyObtiva/glimmer-dsl-libui): Glimmer DSL for LibUI (Prerequisite-Free Ruby Desktop Development GUI Library)
 - [glimmer-dsl-xml](https://github.com/AndyObtiva/glimmer-dsl-xml): Glimmer DSL for XML (& HTML)
 - [glimmer-dsl-css](https://github.com/AndyObtiva/glimmer-dsl-css): Glimmer DSL for CSS